hal-platform/hal-agent/README.md

 ### Required configuration

+These services and parameters must be supplied when running `hal-agent`.

+Standalone installation:
+- services will be read from `imported.yml`.
+- parameters will be read from `config.env.yml`.

+Dependency installation:
+- Both services and parameters must be set in the symfony di configuration in the file provided at environment variable `HAL_APPLICATION_CONFIG`.

 Key                       | Type      | Description
 ------------------------- | --------- | -----------
 doctrine.em               | Service   | Doctrine Entity Manager